yonDest/Verilog-RISC-Single-Cycle-Processor/README.md

 ## Module Breakdown

 ### `architecture.v` — Top-Level Datapath
-Instantiates and wires all submodules.
-Routes control signals from the main controller to every datapath component.
-Handles the branch/jump PC selection logic using a two-stage MUX chain: one for branch (gated by `BEQ AND Zero`), one for jump (`JAL`/`JALR`).
+Instantiates and wires all submodules using named port connections.
+Routes control signals from `MainController` to every datapath component.
+Handles the branch/jump PC selection logic with a two-stage MUX chain — one for branch (gated by `BEQ AND Zero`), one for jump (`JAL`/`JALR`).

-### `mainController.v` — Main Control Unit
+### `MainController.v` — Main Control Unit
 Decodes the 7-bit opcode into 9 control signals:

 | Signal | Purpose |